SFStefenon/WBF-HE-YOLO/README.md

 # Weighted Boxes Fusion Hypertuned Explainable YOLOv8

-This repository presents the combination of methods for obtaining an optimized you only look once (YOLO) model.
+This repository presents a combination of methods for obtaining an explainable optimized you only look once (YOLO) model.

 ---